themlstudent/100DaysofMachineLearning/Data standardization and Normalization/Readme.md

 Some machine learning models are fundamentally based on distance matrix, also known as the distance-based classifier, for example, K-Nearest-Neighbours, SVM, and Neural Network.
 Feature scaling is extremely essential to those models, especially when the range of the features is very different.
 Otherwise, features with a large range will have a large influence in computing the distance.

+Max-Min Normalisation typically allows us to transform the data with varying scales so that no specific dimension will dominate the statistics, and it does not require making a very strong assumption about the distribution of the data, such as k-nearest neighbours and artificial neural networks.
+However, Normalisation does not treat outliners very well.
+On the contrary, standardisation allows users to better handle the outliers and facilitate convergence for some computational algorithms like gradient descent.
+Therefore, we usually prefer standardisation over Min-Max Normalisation.

+Example: What algorithms need feature scaling

 ![](ff.png)